So much data, but where’s the insight?

 Text iQ uses powerful machine learning and native language processing to discover patterns and trends in open text.
 Trending topics are brought to the attention of the people that need to see them most, and they’re integrated into all Qualtrics reporting functions, so you can specify topic hierarchies and much more.

 The best part?
-It’s always listening and organising comments by topic and assigning sentiment scores so you know which parts of the journey to focus on next.
+It’s always listening and organizing comments by topic and assigning sentiment scores so you know which parts of the journey to focus on next.

 Make data-driven decisions and predict what happens next